MartijnKeesmaat/web-typography-19-20/README.md

 ## The creeping high pitched sound

 Finally, there is this noise which adds a lot of tension.
 In design you can create tension by placing elements close to an edge.
-The lack of space makes us a bit uncomfortable.
+The lack of space makes us uncomfortable.
 With this in mind we can implement a similar effect by shrinking the video over time.
 The longer you watch, the less space you have.

 The sound itself starts of unnoticeable and gets louder and louder.
 This easing of sound is also applied to the animation curve.
 This is done by a slow ease-in and fast ease-out.
 Making the video shrink very slow, slow, normal, faster, and you hopefully get nervous by this point.